sydasif/ansible-cbt-lab/docs/source/01_introduction/03_installation.md

 ### Establish a Manual Connection to a Managed Node

-To confirm your credentials, connect to a network device manually and retrieve its configuration.
+To run an ad-hoc command or Ansible playbook for the first time, it is mandatory to establish a manual SSH connection to the managed nodes to confirm your credentials.
+This involves connecting to a network device manually and retrieving its configuration.
+This manual connection also establishes the authenticity of the network device by adding its RSA key fingerprint to your list of known hosts.

 Replace the sample user and device name with your real credentials.
 For example, for a router:

 ```bash
 zolo@u22s:~$ ssh admin@172.16.10.11